What to Do After CA: 10 Best Career Paths, Courses & Tips

 5. Forensic Auditing

 Forensic auditing is a specialized type of auditing that involves the investigation of financial and accounting records to identify fraud, embezzlement, or other financial misconduct.
-If you are confused about what to do after CA, forensic auditing is a great choice.
-As a forensic auditor, you will be using a variety of techniques, such as data analysis, interviews, and document review, to identify patterns and inconsistencies that may indicate fraudulent activity.
+Forensic auditing is an excellent choice if you are confused about what to do after CA. As a forensic auditor, you will be using a variety of techniques, such as data analysis, interviews, and document review, to identify patterns and inconsistencies that may indicate fraudulent activity.

 Forensic auditing is becoming increasingly important in today’s business world, as companies are facing mounting pressure to maintain transparent and ethical business practices.
 If you choose forensic auditing as one of the jobs after CA, you will be in a career of exciting challenges and growth.